hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_logical_network.html.markdown

 * `route` - (Optional) One or more `route` block as defined above.
 Changing this forces a new resource to be created.

-* `vlan_id` - (Optional) VLAN ID for the Logical Network.
+* `vlan_id` - (Optional) The VLAN ID for the Logical Network.
 Changing this forces a new resource to be created.

 ## Attributes Reference